anax32/maketest/README.md

 # maketest
-simple test library based on a single header and makefile
+simple test library based on a makefile.

+Two separate header files are included to help organise tests.
+It is not required that you include either header in your test code, but it has some useful helper functions.

 ## maketest.h
-Header file to be included in all test code.

-NB: It is not required that you include this header in your test code, but it has some useful helper functions.
+Header file with utility functions. assert_* functions are implemented with the preprocessor.
+TEST* functions are implemented with the preprocessor. timing information is implemented by functions which use std::function.
+In future, this dependency will be removed so this header can be used in plain c situations.

 assert specialisations:
 + assert_are_equal (x, y) : assert two values are equal, using == operator